NIXStats/nixstatsagent/README.md

 Installation
 ------------

-Depending on your platform, many installation options are possible.
-We are listing them more or less in the order from the most specific (and preferred) to the most generic ones.
+Depending on your platform, many installation options are available.
+We are listing them in the following order: from the most preferred and specific to the most general ones.

 ### Debian GNU/Linux

-Manual installation:
+**Manual installation**

+#.
+Connect to your server via SSH and run the following command:
 ```
 apt-get install python3-devel python3-setuptools python3-pip
 pip3 install agent360
 wget -O /etc/agent360.ini https://monitoring.platform360.io/agent360.ini
 ```

-You can find your USERTOKEN on the servers page (https://monitoring.platform360.io/servers/overview) by clicking the "Add server" button.
+#.
+Find your USERTOKEN.
+To do so, [go to the servers page](https://monitoring.platform360.io/servers/overview) and then click the "Add server" button.
 You need this to generate a serverid.

+#.
+Run the following command:

 ```
 agent360 hello USERTOKEN /etc/agent360-token.ini
 ```

-Create a service for systemd at `/etc/systemd/system/agent360.service`
+#.
+Create a systemd service at `/etc/systemd/system/agent360.service` by adding the following settings:

 ```
 [Unit]
 Description=Agent360